newtondev/gitops-masterclass-appprojects-template/README.md

 ![click on globe](images/click_on_globe.png)

 This opens the Argo CD Dashboard in a new tab.
-You can login with the username `admin` and password of `admin`
+You can login with the username `admin` and password of `password`

 ![argocd dashboard](images/argocd_dashboard.png)